 If your child has a fever, check his or her temperature as needed.
-Do not use a glass thermometer that contains mercury.
+Don't use a glass thermometer that contains mercury.
 They can be dangerous if the glass breaks and the mercury spills out.
-A digital thermometer is a good alternative.
+Always use a digital thermometer when checking your child’s temperature.
 The way you use it will depend on your child's age.
 Ask your child’s healthcare provider for more information about how to use a thermometer on your child.
 General guidelines are:

-For toddlers, take an axillary temperature (under the armpit).
+For toddlers, take the temperature under the armpit (axillary).

-For children old enough to hold a thermometer in the mouth (usually around 4 or 5 years of age), take an oral temperature (in the mouth).
+For children old enough to hold a thermometer in the mouth (usually around 4 or 5 years of age), take the temperature in the mouth (oral).

-For children 6 months and older, you can use an ear thermometer.
-This is also called a tympanic membrane thermometer.
+For children age 6 months and older, you can use an ear (tympanic) thermometer.

-A temporal artery thermometer may be used in babies and children of any age.
-This is a better way to screen for fever than an axillary (armpit) temperature.
+A forehead (temporal artery) thermometer may be used in babies and children of any age.
+This is a better way to screen for fever than an armpit temperature.

 If your child has a fever, here are some things you can do to help him or her feel better: